GodswillUmoh/Logistics_Regression/README.md

 > It is used to predict a categorical dependent variable from a number of independent variables
 > + [See logistics Regression Graph, Click to View](https://ibb.co/kMGKD50)

+---

 ## Sigmoid Curve
 It uses Sigmoid curve to output probability figures.
 [See sample of a Sigmoid Curve prediction](https://ibb.co/ysKbqSh)

+### Sigmoid Curve and Prediction of New Observations
+> The sigmoid curve is a key component of logistic regression, used to model the relationship between input features and the probability of an observation belonging to a particular class.
+Its "S-shape" ensures that predictions are mapped to a probability range between 0 and 1.